NedaParvini/NoteTaker/README.md

 Also adding new note from req.body, push the object from req.body to the array and Write the new array into the db.json file.
-Then we have to run the node.js file and see the result in localhost I also created a Video of run process in Terminal and localhost.
+Then we have to run the node.js file and see the result in localhost I also created a Video which shows the process of running in Terminal and localhost.

 ## Features: